 Recipe: Infused White Port with Black Tea, Ginger, and Lychee

-Place the port in a nonreactive container with the lychee and fresh ginger.
+Place port in a nonreactive container with the lychee and fresh ginger.
 Steep at room temperature for about 20 minutes.
-Add the tea.
+Add tea.
 Continue steeping for another 20 minutes, until it reaches the desired concentration.
-Strain well using multiple layers of cheesecloth or coffee filters until clear.
+Strain well, using multiple layers of cheesecloth or coffee filters until clear.
 Store at room temperature.
 Garnish each serving with a small chunk of candied ginger.

 NOTE: If you take the time to strain the port very well, it will have an excellent shelf life.
 If no fruit or tea residue remains, it will keep for at least three weeks.
 Otherwise, it will begin to spoil within several days.